Aydin-ab/ray-aydin/doc/source/ray-overview/installation.rst

-**Note:** Ray requires a **large** amount of shared memory because each object store keeps all of its objects in shared memory, so the amount of shared memory will limit the size of the object store.
+**Note:** Ray requires a **large** amount of shared memory because each object store keeps all of its objects in shared memory, so the amount of shared memory limits the size of the object store.

 You should now see a prompt that looks something like: